fpco/inline-c/README.md

   print x
 ```

-Just as with `cexp`, we need a type annotation on the entire C block.
+Just as with `C.exp`, we need a type annotation on the entire C block.
 The annotation specifies the return type.
 That is, the type of the
 expression in any return statement.